xregistry/spec/core/spec.md

 - This API MUST create or update one or more Versions of the Resource
 - When `meta` is present, the HTTP body MUST contain a map of Versions to be create or updated, serialized as xRegistry metadata
-- When `meta` is absent, the request is to create or update a single Version and the HTTP body MUST be that Version's document and there MUST be an `xRegistry-id` HTTP header with the ID of the Version
+- When `meta` is absent, the request MUST create or update a single Version and the HTTP body MUST be that Version's document
+  - Additionally, a successful response MUST look like the result of a `PUT /GROUPs/gID/RESOURCEs/rID/versions/vID` with respect to HTTP status (`201` not `200`), HTTP headers and response body (new Version's document, not the "default" Version's)
+- If the Resource does not exist prior to this operation, and therefore it is implicitly created, the following rules apply:
+  - If there is only one Version created, then it MUST become the default Version, and use of the `setdefaultversionid` query parameter is OPTIONAL
+  - If there is more than one Version created, then use of the `setdefaultversionid` is REQUIRED and MUST be set to the `id` of one of the Versions
+  - If `meta` is present then there MUST be at least one Version specified in the HTTP body.
+In other words, an empty collection MUST generate an error

 `PUT  /GROUPs/gID/RESOURCEs/rID/versions/vID[?meta&setdefaultversionid=vID]`